rdinter/rdinter.github.io/aboutme.md

 subtitle: Robert Dinterman
 ---

-I am a PhD candidate in economics at [North Carolina State University](https://poole.ncsu.edu/gradecon/) and am currently on the job market.
-My fields of interest are regional economics, spatial econometrics, and rural/urban development.
+I completed my PhD in economics from NC State University in 2016 and am currently a [Post-Doctoral Researcher](http://aede.osu.edu/our-people/robert-dinterman) with the [Farm Income Enhancement Program](http://aede.osu.edu/programs/farm-income-enhancement-program) at The Ohio State University.

+My fields of interest are applied econometrics, spatial econometrics, agribusiness, and rural/urban development.
 In my dissertation, I study topics related to the economic impact of broadband deployment as well as interregional migration with a focus on using spatial econometric techniques in addressing these topics.
 You can read more about these topics in the [Research](/research) section of this website.

 The [Teaching](/teaching) section of this website is an online portfolio of my body of work as a teacher.
 There, you can find my teaching philosophy, an overview of my methods used in teaching, past courses taught as well as their associated course evaluations, and finally future courses and goals for myself.